ibm-messaging/mq-jms-spring/README.md

 -   `ibm.mq.user`
 -   `ibm.mq.password`

 to override the default values.
-These attributes can be set to an empty value, to use the local OS userid automatically with no authentication (if the queue manager has been set up to allow that).

 For example in an `application.properties` file: